What is Lebkuchen?

 Add to these some exotic spices from all around the world (cinnamon, cloves, anise, cardamom, coriander, ginger and mace) to make the Lebkuchen a special treat.
 Read more about the special spices in Lebkuchen here.

 Lebkuchen is the general name for a variety of different cookies and pastries that are made with this combination of ingredients.
-Lebkuchen can be round or square or rectagular.
-They can be glazed or not glazed.
+Lebkuchen can be round or square or rectangular.
+The cookies can be glazed or not glazed.
 And if they are glazed it can be white or chocolate.
 Sometimes cocoa is mixed in with the dough for a rich chocolately Lebkuchen.
 Other times roasted apple or marzipan or cashews may be mixed in to add different flavours and textures.

 Why is "authentic Nuremberg" Lebkuchen (or "Nürnberger Lebkuchen") such a big deal?

-History records Lebkuchen bakers in this city as early as 1395 and today's Lebkuchen bakers in Nuremberg are known for the highest quality pastries with the highest nut content.
+History records Lebkuchen bakers in city of Nuremberg as early as 1395.
+Today's Lebkuchen bakers in Nuremberg are known for the highest quality pastries with the highest nut content.
 Emperor Friedrich III held a general assembly in Nuremberg in 1487 and invited the children of the city to a special event where he presented Lebkuchen bearing his printed portrait to almost four thousand kids.
 And with this in mind, Lebkuchen Schmidt offers its Kaiserlein biscuit - brown Lebkuchen coated with chocolate bearing an imprint of Friedrich.

 What do I drink and eat with Lebkuchen?